 Response to Referee 3 (referee’s text in “italics”)

+We thank Referee 3 for the positive comments.

 1. “Can the authors comment on the applicability of these methods for oxideslike UO2 which are nuclear fuel materials and for which studies of thermal conductivity is

 very important?
 In addition to changes in the nature of interaction (interatomic potentials), would additional changes be required?
 Interatomic potentials for UO2 have been reported in the literature (Goel et al., Journal of Nuclear materials, 377, 438(2008))”

-The Φ method requires the quasi-harmonic eigenvectors using Lattice Dynamics and atomic velocities using Molecular Dynamics.
-Both Lattice and Molecular Dynamics are performed in Goel et al., Journal Of Nuclear Materials 377 438 (2008).
-If interatomic potentials are available, the Φ method can be used to study UO2.
-Ab initio methods (Density Functional Theory) are typically too expensive to perform Molecular Dynamics for the amount of time-steps required for the Φ method.
+The Φ method can be used to predict the phonon properties and thermal conductivity for any material system where there are available interatomic potentials.
+The form of the interatomic potential does not affect the methodology beyond any standard changes in the harmonic lattice dynamics calculations and/or molecular dynamics simulations.
+For example, oxide potentials will contain long-range electrostatic terms that require special treatment (e.g., an Ewald sum).
+Such approaches are well established and available in the GULP and LAMMPS packages.
+To make this point clear, we added the following text to … (JASON: ADD ONE OR TWO SENTANCES IN A GOOD PLACE.)

 2. “In the conclusions the authors comment on the surprisingly good agreement for thermal conductivity while the lifetimes show scatter- is it also due of the nature of systems studied (LJ and CNT ) ?”

-As for predicted thermal conductivity, our results show that Φ and Φ' differ significantly for LJ at T = 5 K and for Si at T = 300 K. For the CNT, the two methods agree within the uncertainty.
-There doesn't seem to be any trend due to the nature of the system studied.
+Our results show that the thermal conductivities predicted by Φ and Φ' differ outside of their uncertainties for LJ at T = 5 and 20 K and for Si at T = 300 K. For LJ at T=40 K and the CNT, the two methods agree within their uncertainty.We do not believe that the nature of the systems studied has any effect.
+For example, the Si and CNT systems are both much stiffer than the LJ system, but show different behaviors with Φ and Φ'.

 3. “How can this method incorporate also phonon eigenvectors?”

-The correct SED expression Φ must use the phonon eigenvectors.

-While we do not recommend Φ', it does not require the phonon eigenvector.
+The correct SED expression, Φ, uses the phonon eigenvectors.
+One of our major conclusions (stated WHERE) is that one of the reasons that the Φ' form of the SED expression does not work is because it does not require the phonon eigenvector.
+REFERENCE WHERE YOU SAID THIS.

 4. “What are the limiting conditions for the use of this approach ?”

-Limitations of the Φ method has been investigated using a time-domain approach in (28

-).
-Basically, the approach performs best at low temperatures where the harmonic approximation is good.
+This approach performs best when the eigenvectors predicted from harmonic lattice dynamics calculations are a good approximation to the normal modes of the system.
+This is true typically at low temperatures (e.g., up to half the melting temperature, as found by ???) and is better for stiff systems like silicon and CNTs.
+This point is addressed in the manuscript …

 Response to Referee 2 (referee’s text in italics)